International-Data-Spaces-Association/IDSA-Rulebook/004_Layers.md

 - **Trust anchors**, **regulators** and similar legal entities may influence data transactions but do not participate directly unless they act through technical interfaces governed by data space rules.
 Most commonly they provide external services which are referenced in the data space (e.g. common data lookup services, registries, etc...)

 This model guarantees the adherance to the governance model and thus supports trust while preserving digital sovereignty of each participant and the integrity of technical interactions.
-Flexibility is created through processes in teh economic layer which supports extensive customization.
-There is no mandatory central or federated service that can restrict the autonomy and agency of an organization.
+Flexibility is created through processes in the economic layer which supports extensive customization.
+The DSGA must not mandate central or federated services that restrict participant autonomy or agency without explicit justification; any such choice must be documented and accompanied by mitigation measures to preserve participant control.

 Participation requires **governance commitment** and **technical integration**.